DesperadoJ/Rules-for-UnblockNeteaseMusic/README.md

 # Rules-for-UnblockNeteaseMusic

-Rules and configs of different clients for unblocking Netease Music.
+Rules and configs of different proxy clients for unblocking Netease Music.

 The shadowsocks server was limited to accept domains and IPs from Netease Music only. **Do not use it for any other purpose.**